Last updated 14 January 2021

 The Test, Trace and Protect team will also contact you to establish this information and will then contact directly your close contacts (at home and work) to provide self-isolation advice.
 Visit Test, Trace, Protect: your questions for more information (for people living in Wales) and Test and Trace: how it works (for people living in England).

-You should use the Staff Self-Isolating Form to report your self-isolation and notify your line manager that you are required to self-isolate.
+You should use the Staff Self-Isolating Form to report your self-isolation and notify your line manager.
 If you remain well enough, and are able to work remotely, you may do so for the duration of the isolation period.
 If you become unwell and are too unwell to continue to work, you should inform your manager that you are unwell and you will be placed on sickness absence in the normal way.
 If you test positive for Coronavirus during this period you should notify your line manager and update the Staff Self-Isolating Form.
 For more information, visit Test, Trace, Protect: your questions (people living in Wales) and Test and Trace: how it works (people living in England).